< < BACK TO MAIN PAGE

 At the top of the hierarchy with the most intense powers are Titania and Oberon, who rule over all of the courts.
 Within each Court, the most powerful individual is the Rí Ruirech (pronounced (roll the Rs) Ree Roo-reck), or overking, ruling over all clans within the Court.
 Beneath that role are the clan chieftans, or Rí Túaithe (pronounced (roll the Rs) Ree Too-ray-hay), and fluid specialty classes.

-Specialty classes include the martial and spiritual leaders of the Courts, who may pledge fealty to a Clan but aren’t required.
-Wizards, Druids, and Warriors are specialty classes.
 Clans are families that include the primary clan lineage, mates married into the clan, bannermen who have taken oaths of fealty to the clan and their families, and mortal fosterlings.

 Clan leadership are expected to observe certain major holidays at the Overking’s Clan, and attend other Court functions when requested.
 The Rí Túaithe and their mates are mandatory, heirs nearing or at adulthood are expected, other Clan members may attend as they wish, and fosterlings are welcomed (subject to their leaders’ invitation).
 Missing attendance at functions without first receiving dispensation from the Overking is considered disrespectful, and can be considered a challenge.

 Holiday Court functions may also involve neighboring seasonal Sidhe Courts.
-Winter and Summer Court do not attend one another’s functions, and generally only see one another twice a year in Titania and Oberon’s hall during Equinox.
+Winter and Summer Court do not attend one another’s functions, and generally only see one another twice a year in Titania and Oberon’s hall during Solstice.

 While not directly at war, Summer and Winter (and by association Spring and Autumn) have always indirectly been at war.
 Power ebbs and flows seasonally, and every Sidhe is affected.